June 6, 2023

 FREQUENTLY ASKED QUESTIONS

 Your pie may be runny because it is not fully cooked.
 It may also be runny because it hasn’t fully cooled to room temperature.
-Let it cool for at least 2 hours to avoid it being runny.
+Let it cool for at least two hours to avoid it being runny.

 This easy recipe should be kept in the fridge and can be stored for up to three days.